-Sequence: Step 1.
-Ask participants if they agree that food is the most basic of the fundamental survival needs.
-Can any participants tell about instances when they have experienced hunger.
-Ask participants who have said they have experienced hunger to explain the differences between wanting a snack, and not getting any or all of what you need to eat.
-Facilitator input: Help participants distinguish between:
+Step 2.
+Ask participants to volunteer instances when they have experienced hunger.
+Help them recognize the differences between wanting a snack, and not getting all you need to eat.
+Help participants distinguish between:

 hunger: not getting enough to eat malnutrition: not getting the right things to eat starvation: dying from lack of food or nutrition.